Frequently Asked Questions

-The existing user groups and Tiny Town are at the core of what the Foundation is about.
-If redevelopment takes place, then we will work with each group and our partners to find them alternative accommodation in the locality if temporary relocation is required.
-We will also be exploring the opportunity for a phased development (e.g. Building on the car park or play area first).
+The existing user groups such as Tiny Town, Vibrant Minds and many others are at the core of what the Foundation is about.
+If redevelopment takes place, then we will work with each group and our partners to seek to find them suitable alternative accommodation in the locality.
+We will give everyone plenty of notice – aiming for at least 6 months – of when they will need to move.

 Why are you looking to build new homes when so many are already being built in the area?